DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-It’s important to manage expectations of what `readonly` implies.
-It’s useful to signal intent during development time for TypeScript on how an object should be used.
-TypeScript doesn’t factor in whether properties on two types are `readonly` when checking whether those types are compatible, so `readonly` properties can also change via aliasing.
+It's important to manage expectations of what `readonly` implies.
+It's useful to signal intent during development time for TypeScript on how an object should be used.
+TypeScript doesn't factor in whether properties on two types are `readonly` when checking whether those types are compatible, so `readonly` properties can also change via aliasing.

 ```ts
 interface Person {